 Controlling Queensland fruit fly on orchards and farms

 It's important to protect your orchard from Queensland fruit fly (QFF).
-If not controlled, QFF can destroy crops.
+If left uncontrolled, QFF can destroy crops.

-Here are some approaches you can take to control fruit fly.
+There are a range of approaches commercial growers can take to control QFF.

 Practise good on-farm hygiene

 Practising good on-farm hygiene will help reduce hosts fruits and vegetables available for QFF to lay their eggs into and complete their lifecycle.

 To reduce the risk of attracting QFF to your orchard: